 What if my service facilitator changes?

-Typically, you’ll work with one to two service facilitators throughout your journey with us.
+Typically, you’ll work with several facilitators throughout your journey with us.
 If your service facilitator changes, all your records will be handed over to your next facilitator.
 They’ll know the history of your disability needs and you can be assured that your supports will be maintained.

 I’m not happy with my service facilitator.